-The MBA degree program has two major components, business core, and breadth, requiring 60 s.h.
-The courses required to fulfill the business core requirement are ACCT 6241; ENGL 5780; FINA 6144, 6204, 6214; MGMT 6102; MIS 6143; MKTG 6162; OMGT 6123, 6213.
-Some or all of the business core courses may be waived if equivalent recent work of sufficient depth has been completed at a high performance level which may reduce the program to 30-57 s.h.
-The breadth requirement is satisfied by completing the following courses: ACCT 6521; FINA 6604; MGMT 6722, 6802; MKTG 6822; OMGT 6613, 6683; and sufficient electives, approved by the assistant dean for graduate programs, to complete the 30-60 s.h. requirement.
+The MBA degree program requires between a minimum of 30 s.h. and a maximum of 60 s.h. and consists of two major components; the business core, and the business breadth.
+Courses required to fulfill the business core requirement are ACCT 6241; ENGL 5780; FINA 6144, 6204, 6214; MGMT 6102; MIS 6143; MKTG 6162; OMGT 6123, 6213.
+Some or all of the business core courses may be waived if equivalent recent work of sufficient depth has been completed at a high performance level.
+Courses required to fulfill the business breadth requirement are: ACCT 6521; FINA 6604; MGMT 6722, 6802; MKTG 6822; OMGT 6613, 6683; and sufficient electives as approved by the assistant dean for graduate programs.
 Electives are divided into analytical and behavioral subgroups and each student is usually required to take at least one elective from each subgroup, although a student judged weak in one of the subgroups may be required to take all three electives from that subgroup.
-The analytical subgroup includes all accounting, finance, management information systems, and operations electives, and MKTG 6642.
-The behavioral subgroup includes all management electives and MKTG 6652, 6832, 6842.
 At least 30 s.h. must be in business courses numbered 6300 or above.
-Upon approval by the Assistant Dean for Graduate Programs, certain 5000-level courses may be substituted for business electives, reducing the total required business courses numbered 6300 or above to 21.
-Students may choose to use their electives to complete one of the certificate programs described below.
+Upon approval by the assistant dean for graduate programs certain 5000-level courses may be substituted for business electives, reducing the total required business courses numbered 6300 or above to 21.
+Students may choose to use their electives to complete one of the graduate certificate programs as approved by the assistant dean for graduate programs.